DE-cr/NEPviewerCR/README.md

 for your solar system, once you see it in your browser, as described here.
 The example screenshot I provide below is static.)

-Note: In the monthly bars, each complete (!) month's day's output is missing.
+Note: In the monthly bars, each complete (!) month's last day's output is missing.
 This is exactly as in the original NEPviewer app.

 **Example:**